 Interface Description Example Physical The physical ports are Gigabit Ethernet interfaces and are numbered sequentially starting from 1. g1, g2, g12 Link aggregation group (LAG) LAG interfaces are logical interfaces that are used only for bridging functions.
-11, 12, 13 CPU management interface This is the internal switch interface responsible for the switch base MAC address.
+11, 12, 13 CPU management interface This is the internal switch interface that is associated with the switch base MAC address.
 The interface is not configurable and is always listed in the MAC Address Table. c1